pandastrike/panda-cluster/README.md

 ```

 ## Command-Line Tool - Quick Start
 To try this out quickly, you can use panda-cluster's command-line tool on your local machine.
-If you install the package globally, you get an executable that accesses library functions, but it is relatively minimal.
+If you install the package globally, you get an executable CLI tool that accesses library functions, but it is relatively minimal.

 ```
 git clone https://github.com/pandastrike/panda-cluster.git panda-cluster